 Some babies especially breastfed babies, still need night feedings, so you will make sleep training much harder if you drop feedings at the same time.
 At 6 months old, most formula-fed babies can be night-weaned, but breastfed babies tend to need at least one feeding at night still.
 Also, sleep training will be much harder if you’ve been feeding your baby 3-4 times a night and try to reduce down to just one night feeding abruptly.
 There are a multitude of ways to do sleep training so you can limit how much crying there is during the process.
 So, try not to think of night feedings as all or nothing.
 It’s also okay to break your goals into pieces.

 Not sure if your baby is ready for night-weaning?
-Take our night-weaning quiz!
+Take our night-weaning quiz or consider sleep training services!

 5. Can you let 6-month-olds cry it out?
 Do you have to let 6-month-olds cry it out?